-At Centre for Sight, surface treatment are usually only performed in exceptional circumstances (e.g. if there is an abnormality of the corneal epithelium, scarring or surface irregularity).
+At Centre for Sight, surface treatments are usually only performed in exceptional circumstances (e.g. if there is an abnormality of the corneal epithelium, scarring or surface irregularity).

 Advanced surface laser eye surgery treatments include Photorefractive Keratectomy (PRK), LASEK and epi-LASIK.
 These techniques are variations that all use the same Excimer laser to alter corneal shape from the front surface.
 The treatment does not involve making a flap and by preserving more tissue PRK allows more people to take advantage of the benefits of laser eye surgery.
 The healing process is longer and can be challenging for some with more discomfort for a day or two and a delay in returning to work.
 A surface treatment to correct shortsight, longsight and astigmatism

 - An option in those with thin corneas

 A variation of this “Transepithelial PRK” procedure for use on the Teneo Laser was developed at Centre for Sight and suitability for this is determined at consultation.
 The PRK procedure is a single step and is a “no-touch” technique where the laser is used to both remove the top epithelial layer and change the corneal shape.
 The advantages in our experience and that of others [REF 5] include less pain, less postoperative erosions and discomfort as well as better accuracy and faster visual recovery.